ancap-dev/Mojalemi/README.md

 ## What does "maintenance" here means?

 Updating ASM so plugins on modern java will work.
 Probably other libraries that also required to be updated so version would be alive.
-No bugfixes, features, etc.
+No bugfixes, features, etc by me, but if you want to PR something, you can do anything you want while it is not breaking backward compatibility.